wakapeil/palo-alto-ansible-roles/role-panos-vpn/README.md

 # What this is for
 This role will automate creating VPN tunnels for Palo Alto firewalls.
-Specifically, it configures the following items:
+Specifically, it will configure the following items:
 - IKE crypto profiles
 - IPSec crypto profiles
 - IKE gateways